flutter/samples/game_template/README.md

 It gathers all log messages and errors, so that you can, at the very least, print them to the console.

+When enabled, this integration is a lot more powerful:

+- Any crashes of your app are going to be sent to the Firebase Crashlytics console.
+- Any uncaught exception thrown anywhere in your code will be captured and sent to the Firebase Crashlytics console.
+- Each of these reports will include the following information:
+  - Error message
+  - Stack trace
+  - Device model, orientation, RAM free, disk free
+  - Operating system version
+  - App version
+- On top of that, log messages from anywhere in your app (and from packages you use) are being recorded in memory, and they will be sent alongside the reports.
+This means you will be able to understand what happened before the crash/exception occurred.
+- Moreover, any log message with `Level.severe` or above will also be sent to Crashlytics.
+- You can customize all this in `lib/src/crashlytics`.

 To enable Firebase Crashlytics, do the following:

 1. Create a new project in